nickel-org/nickel.rs/README.md

-floor
+nickel.rs
 =======

-floor is supposed to be a simple and lightweight foundation for web applications written in Rust.
+nickel is supposed to be a simple and lightweight foundation for web applications written in Rust.
 It's API is inspired by the popular express framework for JavaScript.

 Some of the features are: